 Through the generous support of our fellow parishioners, we are able, on a case-by-case basis, to assist the poor and needy of our community.
 Since our funding is limited, we cannot provide assistance in all cases.
 Needy residents of Oak Forest contact us through our “hotline” (708-802-0484); all calls are handled in complete confidence.
 If assistance can be provided, two Vincentians meet the resident in his or her home, following any necessary safety guidelines, and discuss their situation, reviewing potential sources of assistance.
 Providing assistance is determine on a case-by-case basis.

 Our regular meetings are on the first and third Mondays of each month at 7PM.

-Yearly events at St. Damian include the St. Joseph Table in March, Tag Days (fundraising at a local store), a day-long Summer retreat, Bundle Sunday (collection of donated clothing at St. Damian), collection of donated school supplies for our Twinning parish, the Friends of the Poor Walk in September, Luminaria sales during Advent, and an Epiphany Mass and gathering.
-Our members also attend the yearly North Central Regional Conference, as well as local District and Archdiocesan events, including the Friends of the Poor Benefit each April at the DruryLaneTheater.
+Yearly events at St. Damian include the St. Joseph Table in March, Bundle Sunday (collection of donated clothing at St. Damian), collection of donated school supplies for our Twinning parish, Luminaria sales during Advent, Donut Sunday, and an Epiphany Mass and gathering.
+Our members also attend the yearly North Central Regional Conference, as well as local District and Archdiocesan events.